Impromptu 'Fox & Friends' interview caps President Trump's wild media week

 President Trump has given three interviews to Fox News in the span of one week.
 And the week still isn't over.

-Friday's interview was exactly the kind of spectacle that Trump fans cherish and Trump critics condemn.
+Friday's interview -- live from the White House lawn -- was exactly the kind of spectacle that Trump fans cherish and Trump critics condemn.

 "You are about to see something on the Fox News Channel that has never happened, we believe, in the history of White House reporting," Steve Doocy said.